 No specific subjects are required.

-Murray Edwards ASNC applicants are not required to take either a pre-interview or at-interview assessment.
+Murray Edwards ASNC applicants are not required to take either a pre-registered or Cambridge College registered assessment.